Mayflower400 | Voyages Of The Heart

 Mitel Purohit Tabla, Scratch Gordon Bass, Luke Garnes Drums

-Join us for this unique event online as we broadcast the world premiere of Voyages of the Heart, a piece by renowned composer, producer, cellist and kora virtuoso Tunde Jegede, inspired by the stories of Southampton’s migrant communities.
+Don’t miss your opportunity to enjoy this unique event online as we broadcast the world premiere of Voyages of the Heart, a piece by renowned composer, producer, cellist and kora virtuoso Tunde Jegede, inspired by the stories of Southampton’s migrant communities.

 The Mayflower sailed from England to America in 1620, one of many thousands of ships which have come to or left Southampton.
 In 2020 and 2021, reflecting its commitment to being a City of Sanctuary, Southampton is the first city to mark a Mayflower anniversary through the lens of migration, with a series of events which remember and reveal the stories of those journeys.